a4vg/facemask-detection/README.md

 # Face Mask Detection
 Detect face with and without a facemask.
 CNN model created build with TensorFlow and Keras, camera and face detection with OpenCV.

+A detailed description of the project can be found at the Jupyter notebook `informe.ipynb`.

 ## Run
 Requirements:
 * python-opencv